gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 #### SSH Agent Forwarding Risks

 SSH Agent forwarding introduces an inherent risk.
-When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with OS permissions eqaul to or above the remote user.
+When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with OS permissions equal to or above the remote user.
 Still, these forwarded keys can only be used as long as the user maintains the agent forwarding sessions, since agent forwarding does not allow keys to be exported (only certificates).
 This security principle constrains some potential options, such as providing the user's raw private key via the `identity@goteleport.com` extension.

-However, even with the new extensions contrained in this way, a user can abuse the forwarded agent to reissue certificates with new private keys held on the remote host.
-This raises a major security concern that is not present in standard ssh agent forwarding, since the user's login session can essentially be exported to the remote host via a reissue command, rather than being contingent on the forwarding agent session providing access to a private key on the local host.
+However, even with the new extensions constrained in this way, a user can abuse the forwarded agent to reissue certificates with new private keys held on the remote host.
+This raises a security concern that is not present in standard ssh agent forwarding, since the user's login session can essentially be exported to the remote host via a reissue command, rather than being contingent on the forwarding agent session providing access to a private key on the local host.

 For this reason, we may want to consider limiting certificate reissue commands to using the same public key as the active identity, or at least limit the TTL of non-matching certificates to just 1 minute.
-Alternatively, we can just convey this risk by adding a new option like `ForwardAgent local-insecure` to enable this feature.

-### UX

-Users will need to forward the Teleport Key Agent, rather than the System Key Agent forwarded by `tsh ssh -A`.
-As described in [RFD 22](https://github.com/gravitational/teleport/blob/master/rfd/0022-ssh-agent-forwarding.md), this can be done with `tsh ssh -o "ForwardAgent local"`.
-Due to the security concerns described above, we can instead use the new option `local-insecure`.

-To improve UX, we can add an option via an env variable - `TELEPORT_FORWARD_AGENT`, and a [tsh config file](https://goteleport.com/docs/reference/cli/#tsh-configuration-files) value - `AgentForward`.
-This way, `tsh ssh -A` could check these values before defaulting to the System Key Agent.
+These restrictions may impact other features, including remote kubernetes support, so it is not currently planned.

 ### Additional Considerations

 #### Kubernetes

 Kubernetes access requires the ability to load a TLS certificate and raw private key pair provided to a kubeconfig file through the `tsh kube credentials` exec plugin.
-Since we do not want to provide the user's raw private key through the forwarded agent, `tsh kube credentials` will need a different way to aquire a valid TLS certificate and private key.
+Since we do not want to provide the user's raw private key through the forwarded agent, `tsh kube credentials` will need a different way to acquire a valid TLS certificate and private key.

 As explained in the security section above, it is currently possible to reissue certificates over the forwarded agent with new private keys.
-By utilizing this feature, we can enable kuberenetes access on remote hosts without introducing any new systems.
+By utilizing this feature, we can enable kubernetes access on remote hosts without introducing any new systems.
 We will just need to update `tsh kube credentials` to make a reissue request with a new raw private key if the available private key is a forwarded agent key.

-If we decide to disable reissue requests with non-matching public keys, then we will need to get a bit more creative.
+Note: If we decide to disable reissue requests with non-matching public keys, then we will need to get a bit more creative.
 One option would be to create a generalized forward proxy ssh channel that could be used by the remote host to form connections to Teleport services by proxying through the local host.
 This approach would warrant a separate RFD.

 #### Per-session MFA support for non SSH services